iscc/iscc-specs/docs/specification.md

 ## Introduction

 An ISCC permanently identifies the content of a given digital media object at multiple levels of *granularity*.
 It is algorithmically generated from basic metadata and the contents of the digital media object which it identifies.
-It is designed for being registered and stored on a public decentralized blockchain.
-An ISCC for a media object can be created by anybody, not just by the author or publisher of a content or by a centralized registrar.
-By itself the ISCC does not make any statement or claim about authorship or ownership of the identified content.
+It is designed for being registered and stored on a public and decentralized blockchain.
+An ISCC for a media object can be created and registered by the content author, a publisher, a service provider or anybody else.
+By itself the ISCC and its basic registration on a blockchain does not make any statement or claim about authorship or ownership of the identified content.

 ## ISCC Structure